 The NFSA’s Take Three initiative offers eligible applicants up to 3 minutes (180 seconds) of NFSA 100%-owned footage and/or audio and up to 10 stills with no licence fee for educational, non-commercial use.

 The material may be used for any project including:

 Collection material that can be accessed via the Take Three initiative is restricted to titles that are 100% NFSA-owned.
 These materials are primarily concentrated in the Film Australia Collection.

 A limited number of titles held in the wider collection are also 100% NFSA-owned.
 But please be aware that most materials in the wider collection – such as TV news, current affairs, feature films, newsreels and documentaries etc – are owned by third party copyright holders and are therefore not available via the Take Three initiative.

 We encourage all potential applicants to undertake some collection research to establish if any 100% NFSA-owned materials are likely to be relevant to your project before you apply.
-To enquire about the rights status of collection material that you have identified in our catalogues or on our website please submit an Access request.
+To enquire about the rights status of collection material that you have identified in our catalogues or on our website please use the Access enquiry form.

 1. Applicants must supply: